 Every business wants to save money wherever it can.
-For some, outsourcing IT services can have a huge benefit on the bottom line.
+For some, outsourcing IT services - also known as Managed IT Services - can have a huge benefit on the bottom line.
 For others, it offers strategic expertise they would not otherwise have access to.

 What is Outsourced IT?